Skew-t Filter and Smoother with Improved Covariance Matrix Approximation

 \section{Conclusions}

 We have proposed a novel approximate filter and smoother for linear state-space models with heavy-tailed and skewed measurement noise distribution, and derived the Cram\'er--Rao lower bounds for the filtering and smoothing estimators.
 The algorithms are based on the variational Bayes approximation, where some posterior independence approximations are removed from the earlier versions of the algorithms to avoid significant underestimation of the posterior covariance matrix.
-Removal of independence approximations is enabled by the \recursive truncation algorithm for approximating the mean and covariance matrix of truncated multivariate normal distribution.
-An optimal processing sequence is given for the \recursive truncation.
-Simulations and real-data tests with GNSS outdoor positioning and UWB indoor positioning data show that the proposed algorithms outperform the state-of-the-art low-complexity methods. \appendices
+Removal of independence approximations is enabled by the expectation propagation (EP) algorithm for approximating the mean and covariance matrix of truncated multivariate normal distribution.
+A greedy processing sequence is given for the EP.
+Simulations and real-data tests with GNSS positioning data show that the proposed algorithms outperform the state-of-the-art low-complexity methods, including the earlier skew-$t$ VB filter, in a real-world estimation problem. \appendices

 \allowdisplaybreaks